-Karlvin Ernest L. Ang, 40 years of age, Filipino, Corporate Secretary, he is the Chairman and President of Novelty Specialist, Inc. and Chairman of the Board of Headhigh Venture Holdings Corporation.
+Karlvin Ernest L. Ang, 40 years old, Filipino, corporate secretary, he is the Chairman and President of Novelty Specialist, Inc. and Chairman of Head High Venture Holdings Corporation.
 He is an alumnus of the De la Salle University where he graduated with a Bachelor's Degree in Business Management.